QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 Similar to blueprint inputs, CloudFormation grain inputs allow you to reuse the same CloudFormation module in different ways.
 Inputs provided to the CloudFormation grain are used when launching the CloudFormation module.
 CloudFormation grain inputs should be listed in the order defined in the module's _variables.tf_ file.

 ### tags​
-Whenever a CloudFormation grain is launched, all resources created during the deployment process are automatically tagged with Torque's system tags, blueprint tags and customer tags.
+Whenever a CloudFormation grain is launched, all resources created during the deployment process are automatically tagged with Torque's system tags, built-in tags and custom tags.

 ### outputs​
 Outputs are strings generated by CloudFormation during the deployment process.